5T33Z0/OC-Little-Translated/00. Overview/i ASL Syntax Basics/README.md

 These issues stems from DSDTs made with Windows support in mind on one hand and Apple not using standard ACPI for their hardware on the other.
 These issues can be addressed by dumping, patching and injecting the patched DSDT during boot, replacing the original.

-Since a DSDT can change when updating the BIOS, injecting an older DSDT on top of a newer one can cause conflicts and break macOS funktionalities.
+Since a DSDT can change when updating the BIOS, injecting an older DSDT on top of a newer one can cause conflicts and break macOS functionalities.
 Therefore *dynamic patching* with SSDTs is highly recommended over using a patched DSDT.
-Plus the whole process is much more efficient, transpaent and elegant.
+Plus the whole process is much more efficient, transparent and elegant.

 ### ASL
 A notable feature of `ACPI` is a specific proprietary language to compile ACPI tables.
-This language is calle `ASL` (ACPI Source Language), which is at the center of this article.
+This language is called `ASL` (ACPI Source Language), which is at the center of this article.
 After a ASL is compiled by a compiler, it becomes AML (ACPI Machine Language), which can be executed by the operating system.
 Since ASL is a language, it has its rules and guidelines.

 ## ASL Guidelines

-1. The variable defined in the `DefinitionBlock` must not exceed 4 characters, and not begin with digits.
+1. The variable listed in the `DefinitionBlock` must not exceed 4 characters and not begin with digits.
 Just check any DSDT/SSDT – no exceptions.

 1. `Scope` is similar to `{}`.
 There is one and there is only one `Scope`.
-Therefore, DSDT begins with:
+Therefore, any DSDT begins with:

    ```swift
    DefinitionBlock ("xxxx", "DSDT", 0x02, "xxxx", "xxxx", xxxx)
    {
    ```
    and is ended by

    ```swift
    }
    ```

-   This is called the `root Scope`.
+   This is called the `Root Scope`.

-	`xxxx` parameters refer to the `File Name`、`OEMID`、`Table ID` and`OEM Version`.
+	The `xxxx` parameters refer to the `File Name`、`OEMID`、`Table ID` and `OEM Version`.
 The third parameter is based on the second parameter.
-As shown above, if the second parameter is **`DSDT`**, in turn, the third parameter is`0x02`.
+As shown above, if the second parameter is **`DSDT`**, the third parameter must be `0x02`.
 Other parameters are free to fill in.

 2. Methods and variables beginning with an underscore `_` are reserved for operating systems.
-That's why some ASL tables contain `_T_X` trigger warnings after decompilation.
+That's why some ASL tables contain `_T_X` trigger warnings after decompiling.

-3. `Method` can be defined followed by `Device` or `Scope`.
-As such, `Method` cannot be defined without `Scope`, and the instances listed below are **invalid**.
+3. A `Method` always contains either a `Device` or `Scope`.
+As such, a `Method` _cannot_ be defined without a `Scope`.
+Therefore the example below is **invalid** because the Method is followed by a DefinitionBlock:

    ```swift
    Method (xxxx, 0, NotSerialized)